awalvie/lyceum/index/awalvie/_index.md

 [go-blender](https://github.com/awalvie/go-blender) a lightweight static site generator written in Go.
 The wiki is hosted via Github Pages.

-There's no analytics on the wiki.
+There are no analytics on the wiki.
 I don't like being tracked and I don't think you do either.
 All content hosted on this site is available under the **Creative Commons BY-NC-SA** license.
 All source for this site is available under **MIT** [on GitHub](https://github.com/awalvie/lyceum).